 The SELFIE framework for integrated care for multi-morbidity: Development and description.

-Leijten FRM., Struckmann V., van Ginneken E., Czypionka T., Kraus M., Reiss M., Tsiachristas A., Boland M., de Bont A., Bal R., Busse R., Mölken MR., SELFIE consortium None.
+Leijten FRM., Struckmann V., van Ginneken E., Czypionka T., Kraus M., Reiss M., Tsiachristas A., Boland M., de Bont A., Bal R., Busse R., Mölken MR-V., SELFIE consortium None.

 BACKGROUND: The rise of multi-morbidity constitutes a serious challenge in health and social care organisation that requires a shift from disease- towards person-centred integrated care.
 The aim of the current study was to develop a conceptual framework that can aid the development, implementation, description, and evaluation of integrated care programmes for multi-morbidity.
 METHODS: A scoping review and expert discussions were used to identify and structure concepts for integrated care for multi-morbidity.
 A search of scientific and grey literature was conducted.
 DISCUSSION: meetings were organised within the SELFIE research project with representatives of five stakeholder groups (5Ps): patients, partners, professionals, payers, and policy makers.
 RESULTS: In the scientific literature 11,641 publications were identified, 92 were included for data extraction.
 A draft framework was constructed that was adapted after discussion with SELFIE partners from 8 EU countries and 5P representatives.
 The core of the framework is the holistic understanding of the person with multi-morbidity in his or her environment.
 Around the core, concepts were grouped into adapted WHO components of health systems: service delivery, leadership & governance, workforce, financing, technologies & medical products, and information & research.
 Within each component micro, meso, and macro levels are distinguished.
 CONCLUSION: The framework structures relevant concepts in integrated care for multi-morbidity and can be applied by different stakeholders to guide development, implementation, description, and evaluation.